-Environmental Health: No objections, the following concerns can be dealt with by conditions: • Noise and dust from the demolition of the garages and from the construction of the new properties • Potential of contamination from previous use of site as garages Ecology: No objections.
-Waste: No objection.
-The swept path has demonstrate that the refuse collection vehicles (the longest being 11.2 metres) can turn in the proposed area.
-Thames Water: No objection with regard to water infrastructure.
-Objection Letters: 14 Letters of objection and a petition with 47 signatures • The buildings are not in keeping with the character of the suburban area; • Overdevelopment of the area and loss of an open space; • Due to the slope of the site there are currently wide views enjoyed by residents and the public, that will be lost; • Impact upon neighbours amenity in terms of: ◦ Loss of privacy and overlooking; ◦ Loss of light and overshadowing; • There is currently no anti-social behaviour around the site, but there will be a potential for anti-social behaviour with rear access' to the new houses; • The current parking situation on High View and Royal Avenue is poor and there is existing high demand for garages within the area; • There will be an impact upon local wildlife habitats around the site; • There is asbestos in the garage roofs; • West Berkshire already has sufficient sites allocated to meet there 5 year housing land supply; • Previous approval (10/01441/FULD) was nullified; • New houses will impact upon neighbours property values;
+Objection Letters: 15 Letters of objection and a petition with 65 signatures received • The buildings are not in keeping with the character of the suburban area; • Overdevelopment of the area and loss of an open space; • Due to the slope of the site there are currently wide views enjoyed by residents and the public, that will be lost; • Impact upon neighbours amenity in terms of: ◦ Loss of privacy and overlooking; ◦ Loss of light and overshadowing; • There is currently no anti-social behaviour around the site, but there will be a potential for anti-social behaviour with rear access' to the new houses;

+- The current parking situation on High View and Royal Avenue is poor and there is existing high demand for garages within the area; - An objector currently parks within the garages, will this be replaced? - Increase in traffic; - There will be a detrimental impact upon local wildlife habitats around the site; - There is asbestos in the garage roofs; - West Berkshire already has sufficient sites allocated to meet their 5 year housing land supply; - Additional pressure on local schools; - Previous approval (10/01441/FULD) was nullified; - New houses will impact upon neighbours' property values

-Alternative use for the site suggested: allotments or retirement bungalows.
+Alternative use for the site suggested: allotments, retirement bungalows or retain as garaging.